 The Office of Victim Advocate has a pool of passionate, talented survivors available to speak about sexual assault, domestic violence, childhood sexual abuse, homicide, drug related deaths, the devastation of losing a child, and other topics related to victimization.

-Below are just a few of the individuals who can be called upon to speak at your event.
-Please contact us at email@example.com to discuss your needs.
+Below are just a few of the many individuals who can be called upon to speak at your event.
+Please fill out this form (pdf) to the best of your ability and email it to firstname.lastname@example.org who will be in contact regarding your needs.

 Videos of Our Speakers